 You’ll need pedals to match; Shimano’s SPD system is ideal with a broad range that offers some excellent pedals.
 Alternatives such as Crank Brothers’ Egg Beaters.

 Click below for pedals and shoes:

-Without question, the Specialized Diverge A1 is a perfect road bike for Indian road condition.
+Without question, the Specialized Diverge A1 is a perfect road bike for Indian road conditions.
 With the introduction of disc brakes on road bikes, braking in any given condition is a confidence booster.
 The high tire clearance in the fork & seat-stay means you can add chunky tires and mudguards to battle the worst of winter.
-An all round good choice when looking for a road bike that can do it all.
+An all-round good choice when looking for a road bike that can do it all.

 Shucks.
 We're sorry this post was not that useful

 How can we improve this post for you?

 WHAT I LOVE ABOUT CYCLING

 Having started cycling quite late in life, I love riding whatever I get my hands-on!
 I love the sense of accomplishment I get every time I ride my bike and the fact that I feel younger with more saddle time.
 I enjoy riding my road bike hard on gravel and am looking forward to someday riding The Paris-Roubaix challenge.